cheeaun/phanpy/README.md

   - Content can be partially revealed by hovering over the post, with tooltip showing the post text.
   - Clicking it will open the Post page.
   - Long-pressing or right-clicking it will "peek" the post with a bottom sheet UI.
-  - On boosts carousel, they are not partially hidden, but sorted to the end of the carousel.
+  - On boosts carousel, they are sorted to the end of the carousel.

 ## Development